The following material is intended to help you as you prepare for your wedding.

 The Church believes that marriage is a gift of God.
 Together, we join with you in celebrating this gift you have chosen to receive.
 As you move through life, know that the Church is here to provide support, nurture, challenge, and comfort for you and your new family.
 We are here not just for your wedding day, but for all the days to come.
 Congratulations on choosing to celebrate your love by making a covenant commitment with one another!

-The ministers of Peace Dale Congregational Church are responsible for worship leadership, including all weddings.
+The minister of Peace Dale Congregational Church is responsible for worship leadership, including all weddings.
 Should a family desire another minister to participate in the service, the request should be made to the Peace Dale Congregational Church minister.
 The prerogative to extend an invitation to another minister rests with the minister from Peace Dale Congregational Church.

 The minister in charge of your service will meet with the wedding party for rehearsals and explain all procedures.
 Please be prompt at all rehearsals.
 In order to insure that you meet the state’s requirements for a legal union, a valid marriage license from the State of Rhode Island must be in the Pastor’s Study at the time of the wedding rehearsal.